Beyond Static Features for Temporally Consistent 3D Human Pose and Shape from a Video: Experiment

 \subsection{Comparison with state-of-the-art methods}

 \textbf{Comparison with video-based methods.} We compare our TCMR with previous state-of-the-art video-based methods ~\cite{kanazawa2019learning,kocabas2020vibe,luo20203d} that report the acceleration error in Table~\ref{tab:sota_video}.
-Following Luo~\etal~\cite{luo20203d}, all methods except HMMR~\cite{kanazawa2019learning} are trained on the train set including 3DPW~\cite{von20183dpw}, but do not leverage Human3.6M~\cite{ionescu2014human3} SMPL parameters obtained from Mosh~\cite{loper2014mosh} for supervision.
-The numbers of VIBE~\cite{kocabas2020vibe} are from MEVA~\cite{luo20203d}.
-As the table shows, our proposed system outperforms the previous video-based methods on all benchmarks both in per-frame 3D pose accuracy and temporal consistency.
+On the basis of the study of Luo~\etal~\cite{luo20203d}, all methods, except HMMR~\cite{kanazawa2019learning} are trained on the train set including 3DPW~\cite{von20183dpw}, but do not leverage Human3.6M~\cite{ionescu2014human3} SMPL parameters obtained from Mosh~\cite{loper2014mosh} for supervision.
+The numbers of VIBE~\cite{kocabas2020vibe} are from MEVA~\cite{luo20203d}, but we validated them independently.
+As shown in the table, our proposed system outperforms the previous video-based methods on all benchmarks both in per-frame 3D pose accuracy and temporal consistency.
 These results prove that our system effectively leverages temporal information of the past and future by resolving the system's strong dependency on a current static feature.
-While MEVA~\cite{luo20203d} also improved both per-frame and temporal metrics, the model consumes nearly 6 times more input frames during training and testing, and provides worse results than ours.
+Although MEVA~\cite{luo20203d} also improves the per-frame and temporal metrics, the model consumes nearly 6 times more input frames during training and testing, and provides worse results than ours.
+In addition, MEVA requires at least 90 input frames, which means that it can not be trained and tested on short videos.
 Figure~\ref{fig:acceleration_plot} describes the clear advantage of our TCMR on the temporal consistency among video-based methods.
 The previous methods expose numerous spikes, which represent unstable and unsmooth 3D motion estimation.
 Our TCMR provides relatively low acceleration errors along the time step, which indicates temporally consistent 3D motion output.
-The figure's acceleration errors are measured on a sequence of the 3DPW validation set that has diverse motion.
+The figure's acceleration errors are measured on a sequence of the 3DPW validation set that has a diverse motion.